Thurston's asymmetric metric for the space of flat metrics: Proof of the main theorem

-\begin{proof} Note that $\til\beta_n$ is one lift of $\beta_n$ and its intersection with $\til\alpha$ only represents one intersection of $\alpha$ and $\beta_n$.
-We will first focus on this special lift and then use it to control the behavior of other lifts and intersection points.
+\begin{proof} As established in our previous discussion, given two transversely intersecting simple closed curves $\alpha$ and $\beta$, the surgery curve for $T_\alpha\beta$ is a geodesic if and only if each connected component of $\alpha \cap \beta$ falls into one of the two right-hand cases illustrated in Figure \ref{fig:surgery_curve}.
+Namely, the component must either be a single cone point where the two marked angles are at least $\pi$, or it must be a concatenation of saddle connections where $\beta$ turns left to merge onto the shared segment.

-Since $\alpha$ is singular, the angles on the right side made by two consecutive saddle connections of $\alpha$ cannot be always $\pi$.
-Choose this cone point and consider all its lifts in $\til\alpha$.
-The angles on the right side of these cone points are all strictly greater than $\pi$.
-Choose one of them and denote it by $p_+$.
-Similarly, there exist cone points whose angles on the left side are strictly greater than $\pi$.
-Choose one of such cone points which is closer to $\alpha^-$ than $p_+$, and denote it by $p_-$. $p_\pm$ devide $\til\alpha$ into three segments, which are labelled by $\alpha_{-1},\alpha_0,\alpha_{1}$ following the orientation of $\til\alpha$.
-See Figure \ref{endpoints convergence} for an illustration.
+The intersection of $\til\alpha$ and $\til\beta_n$ represents just one connected component of $\alpha \cap \beta_n$.
+We will first focus on this specific intersection and then use it to constrain the behavior of all other connected components.